 RSS and SEO

 Scraper sites have been feeding (pun intended) off of RSS feeds for years, pulling in all the content and republishing it in the hope of ranking in the search engines with that content.
 This lead to duplicate content problems in the search results which had to be mitigated, or a scraper site with a bit more authority than your simple blog would simply outrank you with your own content.

-From the very beginning our Yoast SEO plugin has, for that reason, had functionality to add links back to your site at either the bottom or the top of those RSS feed articles.
+From the very beginning, our Yoast SEO plugin has, for that reason, had the functionality to add links back to your site at either the bottom or the top of those RSS feed articles.
 This practice, which we first invented in January 2008 in our RSS footer plugin, worked like a charm for quite a while.
 It showed search engines the original source of the article and while a large portion of these scrapers removed all links, the few that let the links go in actually helped in getting Google especially to float the right content to the top.

 We actually used that functionality ourselves to add some more links to specific pages on yoast.com to help those pages rank.
-Now over the last few years while checking the rankings of those pages for the specific keywords we were targeting, we saw a trend of steady decline in rankings.
-This is almost certainly the result of Google treating too many exact anchor texts as a negative.
+Now over the last few years, while checking the rankings of those pages for the specific keywords we were targeting, we saw a trend of steady decline in rankings.
+This is almost certainly the result of Google treating too many exact anchor texts as negative.